 We propose to leverage pre-trained 2D diffusion models and depth prediction models to generate synthetic scene geometry from a single image.
 This can then be used to distill a feed-forward scene reconstruction model.
 Our experiments on the challenging KITTI-360 and Waymo datasets demonstrate that our method matches or outperforms state-of-the-art baselines that use multi-view supervision, and offers unique advantages, for example regarding dynamic scenes.

 Dream-to-Recon comprises three steps: a) We train a view completion model (VCM) that inpaints occluded areas and refines warped views.
-Training uses only a single view per scene and leverages forward-backward warping for data generation. b) The VCM is applied iteratively alongside a depth prediction network to synthesize virtual novel views, enabling progressive refinement of the 3D geometry. c) The synthesized scene geometries are then used to distill a feed-forward scene reconstruction model. by supervising occupancy and virtual depth.
+Training uses only a single view per scene and leverages forward-backward warping for data generation. b) The VCM is applied iteratively alongside a depth prediction network to synthesize virtual novel views, enabling progressive refinement of the 3D geometry. c) The synthesized scene geometries are then used to distill a feed-forward scene reconstruction model by supervising occupancy and virtual depth.

 @inproceedings{wulff2025dreamtorecon,